Core Faculty Biographies

 On December 30, 2015 Odette Heyn and Faye Thomson were honoured to be appointed as Members of The Order of Canada.
 One of the highest honours in Canada, these appointments were made “for their contributions to contemporary dance in Canada and the development of the next generation of dancers.”

 Repertory, Performance Technique, Dance Legacy

-Gaile has been awarded grants from the Canada Council for the Arts, the Manitoba Arts Council and the Winnipeg Arts Council.
-In 1994, she received the prestigious Manitoba Arts Council Major Arts Award for the creation of "Waltz", a collaboration with composer, Holly Harris and visual artist, Susan Chafe.
+Gaile has been awarded numerous grants from the Canada Council for the Arts, the Manitoba Arts Council and Winnipeg Arts Council towards her creative practice.
+She was the recipient of the prestigious $25,000 Manitoba Arts Council Major Arts Award for the creation of ‘Waltz’, a collaboration with composer, Holly Harris and visual artist, Susan Chafe.

 Gaile is Artistic Associate for the School of Contemporary Dancers and reveres her craft and role as a master teacher, creator and mentor, sharing her ongoing work with the School and Community.